NDevTK/OriginMarker/security.md

 ### Salt Management and Storage

 - **Vulnerability:** The cryptographic `salt` (a UUID generated by `crypto.randomUUID()`) used for hashing origins is stored in a user-configurable storage area (`sync`, `local`, or `session`), selected via the extension's options.
 The default is `sync`.
 Custom markers are also stored in these areas.
+Chrome's documentation explicitly warns that `chrome.storage.local` and `chrome.storage.sync` are not encrypted and are therefore unsuitable for confidential user data.
 - **Risk:** The `salt` and custom markers are vulnerable to exfiltration and other storage-related attacks:
-  - **Synchronized Storage (`chrome.storage.sync`):** If a user's Google account is compromised, or their local Chrome profile data (which caches synced storage) is accessed by malware, the `salt` and custom markers can be exfiltrated .
-This would allow an attacker with additional access to the user's bookmarks to deanonymize auto-generated markers and expose custom marker content . `chrome.storage.sync` is not recommended for confidential user data as it is not encrypted by default .
+  - **Synchronized Storage (`chrome.storage.sync`):** If a user's Google account is compromised, or their local Chrome profile data (which caches synced storage) is accessed by malware, the `salt` and custom markers can be exfiltrated.
+This would allow an attacker with additional access to the user's bookmarks to deanonymize auto-generated markers and expose custom marker content. `chrome.storage.sync` is not recommended for confidential user data as it is not encrypted by default.
+A compromise on any synced device can expose critical data, rendering OriginMarker ineffective across the user's entire Browse ecosystem (cross-device attack amplification).
-  - **Local Storage (`chrome.storage.local`):** While using `local` or `session` storage mitigates cross-device exfiltration via sync, `chrome.storage.local` is **not encrypted by default** .
-Sophisticated malware gaining access to the user's local file system can directly read the salt and custom markers stored locally from the browser's profile directory .
-This can lead to complete deanonymization of auto-generated markers and exposure of custom markers , undermining privacy and utility .
-For truly sensitive data, local storage without additional client-side encryption carries significant risk if the user's system is compromised .
+  - **Local Storage (`chrome.storage.local`):** While using `local` or `session` storage mitigates cross-device exfiltration via sync, `chrome.storage.local` is **not encrypted by default**.
+Sophisticated malware gaining access to the user's local file system can directly read the salt and custom markers stored locally from the browser's profile directory.
+This can lead to complete deanonymization of auto-generated markers and exposure of custom markers, undermining privacy and utility.
+For truly sensitive data, local storage without additional client-side encryption carries significant risk if the user's system is compromised.
+  - **Compromised Extension:** If the OriginMarker extension itself is compromised (e.g., through a supply chain attack), the attacker gains direct access to the stored salt.
+This enables perfect prediction and spoofing of automatic markers, neutralizing the primary anti-spoofing mechanism.
+Access to custom markers would allow for highly personalized and convincing phishing campaigns.
   - **Denial-of-Service (DoS) / Data Corruption via Storage Quota Exhaustion:** OriginMarker's storage can be targeted by a malicious co-installed extension with the `storage` permission.
-By repeatedly writing data or exceeding API rate limits, an attacker could cause OriginMarker's storage operations to fail .
-This could disrupt saving of custom markers, salt updates, or persistence of the bookmark ID, impairing functionality .
+By repeatedly writing data or exceeding API rate limits, an attacker could cause OriginMarker's storage operations to fail.
+This could disrupt saving of custom markers, salt updates, or persistence of the bookmark ID, impairing functionality.
-    - `chrome.storage.sync`: Has a total quota of approximately 100 KB, an 8 KB per-item limit, a maximum of 512 items, and is rate-limited to 120 write operations per minute and 1800 per hour[cite: 177, 8].
+    - `chrome.storage.sync`: Has a total quota of approximately 100 KB, an 8 KB per-item limit, a maximum of 512 items, and is rate-limited to 120 write operations per minute and 1800 per hour.
-    - `chrome.storage.local`: Has an approximate limit of 10 MB by default[cite: 177, 8].
+    - `chrome.storage.local`: Has an approximate limit of 10 MB by default.
-    - Exceeding quotas results in `runtime.lastError` being set .
+    - Exceeding quotas results in `runtime.lastError` being set.

 **Further Hardening (Post-Initial Audit):**